 We work passionately to advance education and dialogue around ethnographic methods and applied anthropology in general in ways that promote intercultural understanding, justice, and peace.

 Places are limited.
-The tuition is US$1,200.
+The tuition fee will be announced shortly.
 Travel, local transportation, accommodation, and meals are not covered by the tuition fee.
 Comitas Field School Fellowship: A limited number of fellowships are available for students from underrepresented minorities and low-income countries.
 You can find more information on the How to Apply page.

 Assignments: Students will conduct voluntary individual research projects during the summer school activities.
 Students will select a research topic of interest related to a social/cultural activity in New York City in the on-site edition of the course or in their place of residence for the online version and dedicate part of their afternoons to ethnographic practice (observation, note-taking, establishment of rapport, participant observation).